Advances in Noninvasive Prenatal Testing For Down Syndrome and Other Trisomies

 - Targeted DNA Analysis

-- Commercially-Available cfDNA Prenatal Tests (NIPT) for Aneuploidy
+- Commercially Available cfDNA Prenatal Tests for Aneuploidy

-- Commercially-Available cfDNA Prenatal Tests (NIPT) for Aneuploidy, continued
+- Commercially Available cfDNA Prenatal Tests for Aneuploidy, continued

-- Commercially-Available cfDNA Prenatal Tests (NIPT) for Aneuploidy, continued
+- Commercially Available cfDNA Prenatal Tests for Aneuploidy, continued

 - NIPT Testing Summary

-- Which of the following statements accurately describe the currently-available, commercial cfDNA prenatal tests (NIPT) for fetal aneuploidy?
+- Which of the following statements does not describe the currently available commercial cfDNA prenatal tests (NIPT) for fetal aneuploidy?

-- The FIRST step in the massively parallel sequencing (MPS) technique involves the preparation of DNA or RNA for sequencing and yields DNA fragments which can be amplified and purified.
-This step is called _____________?
+- The first step in massively parallel sequencing (MPS) involves preparing DNA or RNA for sequencing and yields DNA fragments that can be amplified and purified.
+What is this step called?

 - Updated Recommendations on NIPT For Fetal Aneuploidy

-- American College of Obstetricians and Gynecologists (ACOG) Recommendations
+- American College of Obstetricians and Gynecologists Recommendations

 - Conclusions